datagone/vscode-stryker-mutator/README.md

 Here is the list of all available (✔️) and upcoming (❌) features that will help you hunt mutants hiding in place sight:

-- `Stryker.NET: Mutate this file`: Will run Stryker to mutate one specific file.
+- `Stryker.NET: Mutate the file`: Will run Stryker to mutate one specific file.
 Available in the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
 - `Stryker.NET: Mutate the selection`: will run Stryker to mutate a selected block of code within the editor.
 Available in the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
-- `Stryker.NET: Mutate this folder`: Will run Stryker to mutate files under one specific folder.
+- `Stryker.NET: Mutate the folder`: Will run Stryker to mutate files under one specific folder.
 Available from the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
 - `Stryker.NET: Mutate the workspace`: Will run Stryker to mutate all files.
 Available, with a disclaimer (❌), from the: